Vitamin D3 Brain Health: Clinical Research & Mechanisms

 Nutrient intake varies globally.
 These variations inform recommendations.

 Traditional diets often provided adequate nutrients.
 Cultural food practices supported health.
-Modernization has disrupted these patterns.
+Modernization disrupted these patterns.

 Deficiency remains common in developing regions.
 Public health efforts address these gaps.
 Supplementation programs improve outcomes.

-Excess is more common in developed regions.
+Excess proves more common in developed regions.
 Fortified foods and supplements increase intake.
-Balance is the goal in all contexts.
+Balance serves as the goal in all contexts.

 Globalization affects food availability.
 Traditional foods become less available.
 Nutritional strategies must adapt.